 Another seminal event was when Apple realized (around version 4) that people wanted to use their iPhones without syncing them to a computer.
-This “untethering” of the phones let people enjoy the devices full functionality without being tied to an expensive computer or laptop.
-The devices became more accessible and, as a result, more ubiquitous, and things began to change even faster.
+This “untethering” of the phones let people enjoy the full functionality of the phone without being tied to an expensive computer or laptop.
+The devices became more accessible and, as a result, more ubiquitous, increasing the pace of technological advancement.

-The untethering of Apple and Android devices was anticipated, unglamorous and therefore un-surprising and under-reported, but its impact has had a huge effect on all industries and users.
-Quite simply, untethering took iPhones and Androids from extensions of our PCs and turned them into freestanding, do-it-all extensions of us and our daily life.
-They usurped the laptop as the paragon of mobile accessibility and eclipsed all other IOT (Internet of Things) personal digital devices.
+The untethering of Apple and Android devices was anticipated, unglamorous, and therefore un-surprising and under-reported, but its impact has had an enormous effect on all technology industries and users.
+Quite simply, untethering took iPhones and Androids from being extensions of our PCs and turned them into freestanding, do-it-all extensions of us and our daily life.
+They usurped the laptop as the paragon of mobile accessibility and eclipsed all other IoT (Internet of Things) personal digital devices.

 Mobile and wireless businesses succeed because they hit the sweet spot of the three major buying considerations: Cost, Convenience, and Quality.

-Every consumer choice will be influenced by these three considerations and they form the basis of most buying decisions and negotiations.
-Think about the interplay of these three factors in your own purchasing process.
+Every consumer choice will be influenced by these three factors, and they form the basis of most buying decisions and negotiations.
+Consider the interplay of these three traits in your own purchasing decisions.

 Take a few minutes and think about it.
 I challenge you to think of a single buying decision, in excess of $50, in which Cost, Convenience, and Quality aren’t a factor.
 It’s not easy.

 The wireless, mobile world works because it allows every consumer to find the sweet spot between Cost, Convenience, and Quality.